adrienjoly/1st-thing/README.md

 ## Status: What it does now [work in progress]

-After you login to Evernote Sandbox, it displays a web page listing your Evernote notebooks.
+After you login to Evernote Sandbox, it displays a web page listing your Evernote notebooks, and the first image attached to the first note of your first notebook.

 ## Inspiration